Alerion/blendals/README.md

 ## Making changes to Addon

-Make changes to code and reload scripts inb Blender.
+Make changes to code and reload scripts in Blender.
 To do this click on Blender icon in Menu and `System > Reload Scripts`.
 You can right-click on this menu and add it to `Quick Favourits` for quick access with `Q` button.